The late registration fee policy applies only to the Fall and Spring semesters. It does not apply to the College's summer sessions.

 Students who do not meet their financial obligations to CCRI will be denied a variety of student services including access to grades, future enrollment, and issuance of transcripts.
 Delinquent accounts will be reported to national credit bureaus and could possibly damage your credit rating.

-All past due semester balances must be paid by money order, certified check, or credit card.
+All past due semester balances must be paid by cash, money order, certified check, or credit card.
 No personal checks will be accepted.

 This page developed and maintained by Bursar's Office.
 Send comments and suggestions to .